meilisearch/meilisearch-kubernetes/CONTRIBUTING.md

 helm lint charts/meilisearch
 ```

 Additionally, the GitHub CI will run a test to check if there are changes introduced to the charts.
-If changes were introduced, it will require you to update the Chart version
+If changes were introduced, it will require you to update the Chart version.

 ## Git Guidelines